potrebichka/PrimeSifting/README.md

 ```

 ## Specifications:
-* User can print in console number and get list of primes less than that number
+* User can enter in console number and get list of primes less than that number

 ## Technologies Used